Shannon Wright

 United States District Courts for the Northern, Southern, Eastern, and Western Districts of Texas

-- Represented transportation/logistics company in unfair competition litigation against former employee and affiliated companies.
+- (Tex.
+Dist.
+2024) Represented transportation/logistics company plaintiff in unfair competition litigation against former employee and affiliated companies.

-- Represented commercial landlord in litigation concerning alleged breach of contract and breach of guaranty for a long-term lease.
+- (Tex.
+Dist.
+2024) Represented commercial landlord plaintiff in litigation concerning alleged breach of contract and breach of guaranty for a long-term lease.

-- Represented residential contractor in litigation concerning alleged breach of contract.
+- (Tex.
+Dist.
+2024) Represented commercial laundry service plaintiff in litigation concerning breach of contract.

-- Represented SPCs in litigation concerning alleged breaches of contract, unjust enrichment, money had and received, and breaches of fiduciary duty related to a commercial real estate transaction.
+- (Tex.
+Dist.
+2023) Represented SPC defendants in litigation concerning alleged breaches of contract, unjust enrichment, money had and received, and breaches of fiduciary duty related to a commercial real estate transaction.

-- Represented workforce solutions provider in purported class action litigation concerning alleged violations of the Telephone Consumer Protection Act.
+- (D.S.C.
+2023) Represented workforce solutions provider defendant in purported class action litigation concerning alleged violations of the Telephone Consumer Protection Act.

-- Represented landlord in litigation concerning alleged breaches of contract, fraud, fraudulent inducement, negligent misrepresentation, promissory estoppel, and conspiracy related to a commercial lease.
+- (Tex.
+Dist.
+2023) Represented landlord defendant in litigation concerning alleged breaches of contract, fraud, fraudulent inducement, negligent misrepresentation, promissory estoppel, and conspiracy related to a commercial lease.

-- Represented trustees in litigation concerning alleged breach of contract and quantum meruit related to a contract for services.
+- (Tex.
+Dist.
+2023) Represented trustee defendants in litigation concerning alleged breach of contract and quantum meruit related to a contract for services.

 - Best Lawyers: Ones to Watch (Woodward/White Inc.), Appellate Practice, 2024-2026